chrys/YourPlanner/Documentation/configuration.md

 *   **In `urls.py` (less common for view-specific rates but possible for groups):**
     Consult `django-ratelimit` documentation for advanced URL-based configuration.

-It's important to identify all sensitive endpoints (authentication, password reset, form submissions prone to abuse) and apply appropriate rate limits.
+It's important to identify all sensitive endpoints (authentication,  reset, form submissions prone to abuse) and apply appropriate rate limits.